EVOLVE is a program designed to help individuals learn alternatives to family violence.

 How to Become an Evolve Member

-There are several ways a man/woman can join the EVOLVE program:
+There are several ways an individual can join the EVOLVE program:

 • A judge can mandate a defendant.